What would we be without language? What would science be without language? How would we be able to communicate without language?

 Without language, we would not be able to share knowledge, accumulate knowledge, and exchange information.
 These are crucial aspects of modern life.
 Therefore, it is essential for understanding where we are in modern society and in our culture to really understand the basic capacity that underlines all this, and that is human language.

-The Max Planck Institute in Nijmegen is unique in more ways than one: not only are we the only research institute in the world devoted entirely to the study of psycholinguistics, we are also one of the few institutes of the Max Planck Society located outside Germany.
+The Max Planck Institute in Nijmegen is entirely devoted to psycholinguistics – the study of how we produce and understand language, and how we acquire these skills as first or second language learners.
+Our MPI is one of the few institutes of the Max Planck Society located outside Germany.

 Ever since the Institute was established in 1980, our researchers have been pursuing answers to questions such as: How do our minds and brains process language?
 How does language interact with other aspects of the mind?
 And how we can learn completely different languages?